 In practice, claiming §45F on an existing provider's own facility requires careful documentation to separate the employee-benefit component from the general business operation.
 IRS guidance is thin on this specific scenario.
 Providers considering this approach should consult with a CPA experienced in the credit before filing.
 The credit basis (qualified facility expenditures) needs to be specifically allocated.

 More commonly, childcare businesses use §45F in a business-development context: pitch the credit to large employers in your area as a reason to contract with your center for reserved employee slots.
-An employer paying you $120,000/year for 20 reserved slots gets a $30,000 annual tax credit (25% of $120K), netting the arrangement to $90,000 for benefit that would otherwise cost them market rate.
-This is a sales argument that makes contracted-employer-sponsored care financially compelling for business clients.
+Under the 2026 rate, an employer paying you $120,000/year for 20 reserved slots gets a $48,000 annual tax credit (40% of $120K, or $60,000 at the 50% small-business rate) — netting the arrangement to $72,000–$60,000 for benefit that would otherwise cost them market rate.
+This is a stronger sales argument in 2026 than it was under the old 25% rate, which would have generated only $30,000.

 Child and Adult Care Food Program (CACFP): ongoing USDA nutrition reimbursements